You should begin at this link to get an overview of the instrumental music program: Beginning Instrumental Music at Fairmount Park

 I understand that students are pulled out of their home room class for instrumental lessons…we are worried about any class work our daughter may miss during this time.
 Can you allay our fears?

 Students will be pulled out of class once a week.
 While students are responsible to make-up any classroom work they miss during a lesson, the classroom teachers are in support of the instrumental music program.
 During testing, special projects, or “must do” assignments, students report to Mr. Pendergrass that they need to skip their lesson for that day.
-If they are at school during an instrumental lesson day, the students need to come to their lesson even if they forget their instrument.

 How long are lessons?